ennoborg/FTAnalyzer/docs/releases/index.md

 ## FTAnalyzer Releases

-If you prefer a manual install method, you can download a zip file from the [releases page](https://github.com/ShammyLevva/FTAnalyzer/releases)
+If you prefer a manual install method, you can [download the latest version](https://github.com/ShammyLevva/FTAnalyzer/releases) from the releases page.

-This can be installed by simply unzipping the file into any directory that isn't a locked directory.
-Note that Windows locks program files and program files (x86) directories from use by manual install apps.
+This file uses the built in Windows Installer from Microsoft to install the application and create a shortcut in the start menu and on the Desktop.

-The program can then be started by creating a shortcut to FTAnalyzer.exe
+NB.
+My apologies that this is the default windows installer so it doesn't have much customisability.
+It does however work, and importantly is free for me to use, so it is easier for me to distribute than paying to buy a proper installer application.